Skip to content

 A serverless messenger with no backend to trust

 When people say “messenger without servers,” they usually mean the servers are somewhere you can’t see.
-PrivaMesh means it literally.
-There is no PrivaMesh backend, no relay, and no account database anywhere.
-The app’s only network dependency is a Solana RPC endpoint - and even that is swappable and self-hostable.
+PrivaMesh means something narrower and checkable: there is no account database, no inbox and no message store.
+Encrypted messages travel over a public, decentralized transport that no single company owns.
 This is what a genuinely decentralized messenger looks like.

 Where your data actually lives

-Instead of a server, the Solana blockchain is the transport.
+Instead of a server, a public transport carries your messages.
 Every piece of your data has a concrete home, and none of them is a company’s database:

 WhatWhere it livesHow